mmarusyk/easyship/README.md

 This gem provides a simple client for Easyship, offering accessing to Easyship's
     shipping, tracking, and logistics services directly from Ruby applications.

+## Requirements

+Before you begin, ensure you have met the following requirements:

+- Ruby version 3.0.0 or newer.
+You can check your Ruby version by running `ruby -v`.
+- Bundler installed.
+You can install Bundler with `gem install bundler`.

 ## Installation

 Install the gem and add to the application's Gemfile by executing: